Association of Digital Verification Professionals

 ADVP Response

-The complexities of accessing public services stem from complex government policies which have been incrementally changed by successive governments.
-Digital ID will not address this legacy.
+The complexities of accessing public services are not technical.
+They stem from complex government policies and fragmented systems which have been incrementally changed by successive governments.
+There are also cultural issues and usability design issues.

 The ADVP will provide a further, more detailed explanation of our position in the next few days.